haihala/jsonpp/README.md

 # JSON++

-jsonpp, json++, jsonxx, or whatever you want to call it is a JSON PreProcessor.
+JSON PreProcessor.
+Written in rust, so it's blazingly fast 🚀.

-A language somewhere between MS Excel and json with comments and trailing commas.
-The key ability is to calculate a value based on other values in the file.
+It's a language somewhere between MS Excel and json with comments and trailing commas.
+The key ability is to calculate values dynamically based on other values in the file.

-A valid json file or even a json file with comments should be a valid jsonpp file, but it won't go the other way.
-Not all jsonpp files are valid json.
+A valid json file or even a json file with comments is a valid jsonpp file, but all jsonpp files are not valid json.

 ## The language

 It is:

-- A garbage joke
 - Functional
 - Interpreted
+- A garbage joke

 These qualities are independent of each other.
 Be not afraid of the red in the syntax highlighting, GitHub simply doesn't comprehend the awesomeness of jsonpp.
 Yet.
 Most of what is on here works, but there are still lots of known bugs.
 Please for the love of everything you hold dear, don't use this for anything.
+The error messages especially will be incredibly horrendous.

 To make a value interactive, you can call functions with our lisp-like syntax: